ronanchilvers/solo-numenera/Game/Scenes/04 - Interior Adventures.md

 > **Random Event:** None

 The chamber is empty apart from a structure of some sort in the centre.
 Shoan says "Is she here?
 Where is she?"
 Thaeox grins at him - "She's not here.
 Not yet.
 She will be in a moment."
 He turns to gaze out at the setting sun.
 "Ah!
 Here she is."
 Raising a hand, he points.

+Shoan turns to look and sees a thin column of light appear between the floor and ceiling of the chamber.
+The column is incredibly bright and Shoan squints, shielding his eyes with his hands.
+The column broadens, swelling into a pillar several feet across.
+Within the light Shoan sees a figure.
+It is crouching  on the floor, its arms over its head.

+The light flares and slowly dies.
+As his eyes re-adjust he sees that figure is a woman.
+She is kneeling on one knee on the floor.
+She is wearing travelling clothes similar to his own.
+He can see a cloak dropped around her.
+The cloak has slashes in it and the clothes beneath are similarly cut.

+*Joya walks forward into the corridor.
+Shoan shouts - "Joya!
+Wait!!".
+The whispering intensifies into a shrieking.
+The tendrils of mist solidify and flicker towards Joya, the ends transformed into blades.
+Quick as a cat she dodges aside, spinning to avoid the cuts, twirling to a stop facing him.
+The shrieking stops suddenly.
+Joya grins "No problem Corran - it'll take more ...".
+Her words are cut short as three tendrils whip out of the walls and floor, blades whistling through the air and slashing into her.
+A look of shock crosses her face, her eyes suddenly wide.
+She stares at him - "Shoan..." - her hand reaches out, trembling.
+Then she collapsed to the floor with a soft sigh.
+Shoan cries out but his scream is cut short as the floor beneath him vanishes and he plummets into darkness.*

+Shoan jumps forwards - "Joya!
+Are you ok?
+It's me, Shoan!"

+> [!oracle] Has Joya lost her memories of Shoan?
+> **Roll:** 31 / 50-59
+> **Outcome:** Yes
+> **Random Event:** None

+Joya's arms slowly move away from her head.
+She braces her hands on the floor and pushes herself to her feet, her back to Shoan.
+She stands for a moment, her shoulders moving as she is breathing heavily.
+Slowly she turns towards him, her face lifting to look at him.

+> [!oracle] Is she hostile towards Shoan?
+> **Roll:** 63 / 50-50
+> **Outcome:** Yes
+> **Random Event:** None

+Shoan steps back away from her.
+"Joya? ...
+Joya, it's me Shoan."

+"She is no longer Joya." - Thaeox voice is matter if fact, friendly still. " She is more than that now.
+She is part of the obelisk, part of me.
+She has never been.
+More perfect."

+Shoan takes another step back as Joya faces him.
+Her face is expressionless.
+Shoan swears under his breath as he sees her eyes.
+They are blank, dark glass, swirling motes of light within them.
+She steps forwards and Shoan sees threads of the dark glass woven into the skin of her neck.
+Her hand reaches for her sword and she unsheathes it purposefully.

+"Joya!
+Calvel's eyes - don't you know me?
+Joya!!"